quicwg/base-drafts/draft-ietf-quic-transport.md

 indistinguishable from a regular packet with a short header.

 A stateless reset uses an entire UDP datagram, starting with the first two bits of the packet header.
-The remainder of the first byte and an arbitrary number of random bytes following it are set to unpredictable values.
+The remainder of the first byte and an arbitrary number of bytes following it that are set to unpredictable values.
 The last 16 bytes of the datagram contain a Stateless Reset Token.

 A stateless reset will be interpreted by a recipient as a packet with a short header.
 For the packet to appear as valid, the Random Bits field needs to include at least 182 bits of data (or 24 bytes, less the two fixed bits).
-This is intended to allow for a destination connection ID of the maximum length permitted, with a minimal packet number, and payload.
+This is intended to allow for a Destination Connection ID of the maximum length permitted, with a minimal packet number, and payload.
 The Stateless Reset Token corresponds to the minimum expansion of the packet protection AEAD.
 More random bytes might be necessary if the endpoint could have negotiated a packet